 Our results of operations may fluctuate, in part, because of the complexity of customer problems that our C3 AI Software address, the resource-intensive nature of our sales efforts, the length and variability of the sales cycle for our C3 AI Software, and the difficulty in making short-term adjustments to our operating expenses.
 The timing of our sales is difficult to predict.
 The length of our sales cycle, from initial evaluation to payment for our subscriptions is approximately five months but can vary substantially from customer to customer and can extend over a number of years for some customers.
 Our sales efforts involve educating our customers about the use, technical capabilities, and benefits of our C3 AI Software.
 Customers often undertake a prolonged evaluation process, which frequently involves not only our C3 AI Software but also those of other companies.
 In addition, the size of potential customers may lead to longer sales cycles.
 For instance, we invest resources into sales to large organizations and large organizations typically undertake a significant evaluation and negotiation process due to their leverage, size, organizational structure and approval requirements, all of which can lengthen our sales cycle.
-We may also face unexpected deployment challenges with large organizations or more complicated deployment of our C3 AI Software.
-Large organizations may demand additional features, support services, and pricing concessions or require additional security management or control features.
+We may also face unexpected deployment challenges with large organizations or more complicated deployment or control features.
 Some organizations may also require an on-premise solution rather than a cloud solution, which potentially requires additional implementation time and potentially a longer sales cycle.
-We may spend substantial time, effort and money on sales efforts to large organizations without any assurance that our efforts will produce any sales or that these customers will deploy our C3 AI Software widely enough across their organization to justify our substantial upfront investment.
+We may sales or that these customers will deploy our C3 AI Software widely enough across their organization to justify our substantial time, effort and money on sales efforts to large organizations to justify our substantial upfront investment.
 As a result, it is difficult to predict exactly when, or even if, we will make a sale to a potential customer or if we can increase sales to our existing customers.